 Myth 5 – Tires really don’t change.
 I’m happy with the ones I have, so why consider anything else?

 Truth: If you are happy with the tires you have, buying the same when it comes time to replace them is a safe choice.
 However, that doesn’t necessarily mean it is your best choice.
-Tire technology and engineering does evolve.
+Tire technology and engineering do evolve.
 Every year, tire makers introduce new models trying to get an advantage over their rivals.
-Over the past few years there have been many important advances in tire engineering.
+Over the past few years, there have been many important advances in tire engineering.
 For example, rubber compounds used in tire treads have more complex mixtures at the molecular level, which have improved tread life.
 The use of silicates in some tread compounds results in improved traction.
-Tread designs have been optimized by computer to reduce road noise and improve hydroplaning resistance.
+Tread designs have been optimized by computers to reduce road noise and improve hydroplaning resistance.
 All season tires for performance sedans and sports cars now have strongly improved driving performance – narrowing the performance gap between them and their summer tire cousins.
 Winter tire designs have improved stud-less tire traction on snow and ice.